criticalml-uw/DeepMASH/README.md

 ## Model description
 DeepNASH has been trained using SRTR data of NASH patients at the time of listing and the **DeepHIT** model structure to predict the monthly risk of dying on the death and receiving a liver transplant [[1]](#1).

-Authors: Gopika Punchhi, Yingji Sun, Sumeet K. Asrani, Sirisha Rambhatla, Mamatha Bhat
+\tab Authors: Gopika Punchhi, Yingji Sun, Sumeet K. Asrani, Sirisha Rambhatla, Mamatha Bhat

-Reference: G. Punchhi, Y. Sun, S. K. Asrani, S. Rambhatla, M. Bhat, "DeepNASH: A Competing Risk Neural Network Model For Forecasting NASH Patient Trajectories on the Liver Transplant Waitlist"
+\tab Reference: G. Punchhi, Y. Sun, S. K. Asrani, S. Rambhatla, M. Bhat, "DeepNASH: A Competing Risk Neural Network Model For Forecasting NASH Patient Trajectories on the Liver Transplant Waitlist"

 ![DeepNASH](schematic.png)
 <a id="1">[1]</a>